Bouldering: Equipment

-Technique
+Techniques

 Although every type of rock climbing requires a high level of strength and technique, bouldering is the most dynamic form of the sport, requiring the highest level of power and placing considerable strain on the body.
 Training routines that strengthen fingers and forearms are useful in preventing injuries such as tendonitis and ruptured ligaments.
 However, as with other forms of climbing, bouldering technique begins with proper footwork.
 Leg muscles are significantly stronger than arm muscles; thus, proficient boulderers use their arms to maintain balance and body positioning as much as possible, relying on their legs to push them up the rock.
 Boulderers also keep their arms straight with their shoulders engaged whenever feasible, allowing their bones to support their body weight rather than their muscles.

 Bouldering movements are described as either "static" or "dynamic".
 Static movements are those that are performed slowly, with the climber's position controlled by maintaining contact on the boulder with the other three limbs.
 Dynamic movements use the climber's momentum to reach holds that would be difficult or impossible to secure statically, with an increased risk of falling if the movement is not performed accurately.

 Environmental impact

 Bouldering can damage vegetation that grows on rocks, such as moss and lichens.
 This can occur as a result of the climber intentionally cleaning the boulder, or unintentionally from repeated use of handholds and footholds.
 Vegetation on the ground surrounding the boulder can also be damaged from overuse, particularly by climbers laying down crash pads.
 Soil erosion can occur when boulderers trample vegetation while hiking off of established trails, or when they unearth small rocks near the boulder in an effort to make the landing zone safer in case of a fall.
-The repeated use of white climbing chalk can damage the rock surface of boulders and cliffs, particularly sandstone and other porous rock types, and the scrubbing of rocks to remove chalk can also degrade the rock surface.
-In order to prevent chalk from damaging the surface of the rock, it is important to remove it gently with a brush after a rock climbing session.
 Other environmental concerns include littering, improperly disposed feces, and graffiti.
 These issues have caused some land managers to prohibit bouldering, as was the case in Tea Garden, a popular bouldering area in Rocklands, South Africa.